Boyarshchina: Background

-The novel has a long and complicated history which has been reconstructed only partially, according to Pisemsky's biographer M.P.Yeryomin.
-Pisemsky started working upon it in 1844 and finished it in 1845.
+The novel has a long and complicated history which has been reconstructed only partially, according to Pisemsky's biographer M.P.
+Yeryomin.
+Pisemsky started working upon it in 1844 and finished it in 1846.
 In the 1858 magazine version he dated it "September 30, 1844, Moscow", then four years later, in the Stellovsky edition, "September 30, 1845, Moscow".
 Later in his autobiography and in a letter to his French translator Victor Dereli he insisted the novel was finished in 1846.
-The reason for this, according to Yeryomin, was the fact that the novel existed in three different versions, the first of which was completed in 1844.
+The reason for this, according to Yeryomin, was that the novel existed in three different versions, the first of which was completed in 1844.
 In summer and autumn of 1845 in Moscow Pisemsky continued to change the text, hence the new date.
 It was then that he sent a copy to Stepan Shevyryov, then a Moskvityanin critic, who advised the author to revise the text.
-On March 13, 1847 Pisemsky in a letter informed Shevyryov (mentioning a character whose name has been changed later to Zador-Manovsky): "I've made changes to the novelet Is She to Blame? according to your instructions.
+On March 13, 1847, Pisemsky in a letter informed Shevyryov (mentioning a character whose namewas later changed to Zador-Manovsky): "I've made changes to the novelet Is She to Blame? according to your instructions.
 Smoothened some scenes, and what's more important, paid more attention to Vankovsky, the heroine's husband, made him more humane, as it were."